 Lunch

-With so many options to choose from, try one of our favorites, like Nickel’s Pit BBQ, Aniello’s Pizzeria, Mooney’s Sports Bar and Grill, Little Boomers’ Burrito Bar, Burgers and Beer, Nine Elephants, Atlas Brick Oven Pizzeria, Slammin’ Jammin’ BBQ, or Market Street Brewing Co.
+With so many options to choose from, try one of my favorites, like Nickel’s Pit BBQ, Aniello’s Pizzeria, Mooney’s Sports Bar & Grill, Little Boomers’ Burrito Bar, Burgers & Beer, Nine Elephants, Atlas Brick Oven Pizzeria, Slammin’ Jammin’ BBQ, or Market Street Brewing Co.

 Afternoon

 Explore the various shops in the Gaffer District.
 As you’ll learn from the museum, a gaffer is a master glassblower.
-On weekdays, visit Vitrix Hot Glass Studio for a glassblowing demonstration and the chance to purchase locally crafted glass jewelry and other souvenirs.
-For a sweet treat, check out Dippity Do Dahs, Old World Cafe and Ice Cream, or Poppleton Bakery and Cafe.
+On weekdays, visit Vitrix Hot Glass Studio for a demonstration and the chance to purchase locally crafted glass jewelry and other souvenirs.
+Check out Dippity Do Dahs, Old World Cafe & Ice Cream, or Poppleton Bakery & Cafe for a sweet treat.

 Dinner

-For a great dining experience, consider visiting The Cellar, The Maillard Club, Hand + Foot, Sorge’s Restaurant, or Three Birds.
+For a great dining experience, consider visiting The Cellar, Hand + Foot, The Maillard Club, or Three Birds.
 Each offers unique flavors and a memorable atmosphere.

 Signature Events